-Host Family/Shared Living

-Home Share Program
+Host Family/Shared Living Home Share Program

-To expand the range of residential options available within our array of services, Kardel has a Home Share program.
-Kardel has Home Share offices in Victoria, Nanaimo, Courtenay/Comox and Campbell River.
+To expand the range of residential options available within our array of services, Kardel has a Home Share program with offices in Victoria, Nanaimo, Courtenay/Comox and Campbell River.
 Kardel recruits, screens, matches, and monitors people who choose to support individuals with developmental disabilities within their home or in a suite in their home.
 (Refer: Home Share Provider Guidebook)